 This was all part of Proctor's plan however, and he intended to have Sersi destroy the Avengers, her only real hope of salvation.
 When the police attempted to arrest her, Sersi destroyed Avengers Mansion, and fled to the Brooklyn Bridge.
 In her maddened state, she used the Gann Josin mind meld to call the Black Knight to her side and the two of them prepared to fight their fellow Avengers with all their power.
 When Sersi threatened Crystal however, the Black Knight faltered, and broke the Gann Josin bond, freeing himself from Sersi's control.
 Shocked by his betrayal, Sersi destroyed the Brooklyn Bridge, and seemingly the Avengers with it.

 Confused, bewildered, and shocked at the person she had become, she was finally approached by Proctor, who revealed to her at last the full extent of his mad plan.
 Capturing her, Proctor returned to his New York base of operations, and revealed that it was he who was behind her madness and seizures, and it was he who was responsible for the murders of the young men.
-With her full memory of events returned to her once more, Sersi broke free from his control long enough to stumble upon Proctor's trophy room, where Ute - the defeated Watcher who Proctor used to traverse the multiverse - lay in stasis, as well as the various Sersi's of other worlds Proctor had already defeated.
+With the full memory of events returned to her once more, Sersi broke free from Protor's control long enough to stumble upon his trophy room.
+In this room was Ute - the defeated Watcher who Proctor used to traverse the multiverse - who lay in stasis, as well as the various Sersi's of other worlds Proctor had already defeated.
 In her confused state, the Gatherer Rik was able to contain her once again.

 Proctor meanwhile, had begun his final gambit: using the life energies of Sersi and Ute to collapse the various realities on one another.